 1. The organization’s strategic objectives are clearly and widely communicated

 When Hoshin Kanri is deployed, generally three to five breakthrough objectives are identified and communicated at every layer of the organization.
-When everyone knows where the goalposts are, decision-making becomes easier, and disputes are quickly resolved.
+By aligning everyone with the organization's goals, Hoshin Kanri streamlines decision-making processes and resolves disputes more efficiently.
+This clarity enables employees to focus their efforts on activities that directly contribute to achieving strategic objectives, thereby enhancing productivity and effectiveness.

 2. A clear understanding of the current state is established